knservis/redback-docker-base/README.md

     /app/redback/ABCRedback/target/classes/redback.properties.sample

-One easy way to do it is to create a new Docker file which will contain:
+One easy way to run it is to create a new Docker file which will contain:

     FROM knservis/redback-base:1.0.0
     WORKDIR /app/redback